-The journal publishes articles of about 6,000-8,000 words (including references, notes, tables, and figures), focused on original research, and subject to a rigorous process of double-blind peer review.
+The journal publishes articles of about 6,000-8,000 words (including references, notes, tables, and figures), focused on original research, and subject to a rigorous process of double-anonymize peer review.

 Articles submitted to the journal should be original contributions and should not be under consideration for any other publication at the same time; any exceptions should be clearly indicated at the time of submission.

 Authors should only submit manuscripts that fully conform to all Sage's policies, particularly on Ethics and Responsibility (https://us.sagepub.com/en-us/nam/ethics-responsibility) and on Declaration of Conflicting Interests (https://us.sagepub.com/en-us/nam/declaration-of-conflicting-interests-policy).

 Contributions should be submitted through http://mc.manuscriptcentral.com/ijpp.
 Manuscripts sent via email or other means will not be considered for publication.

 Manuscripts should be double-spaced throughout, including notes and references.
 An abstract of no more than 250 words, a short biography of 50-100 words, keywords, and an estimated word count should be included in a separate cover page.
 The cover sheet should include the complete address (including telephone and e-mail) of the corresponding author.